tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 Then she leaned forward, the restraints binding her to the bed taut, catching her against her own weight.
 “Put the jacket on, don’t fight it,” she rasped, “and you’ll see her again.”
 She stayed in place, her stare pinned me where I stood.

 The sterile white lights above flickered wildly.
 The heart monitor crackled and screamed static.
-In between the burst of lights I saw Emma changing.
+Inbetween the burst of lights I saw Emma changing.
 One moment, Emma.
 The next, an Old Man.
 His skin looked wet, riddled with gooey open sores.
 Folds of flesh hung loose on his face, like a snake shedding its skin.
 The sour metallic stench of decay filled the air and my stomach churned.
 With every flicker of the light, she switched back and forth until the room went dark.

-There were a few seconds of silence, then I realized someone was right next to me, breathing in my ear, their hot breath brushing my face.
+There was a few seconds of silence, then I realized someone was right next to me, breathing in my ear, I felt their hot breath on my face.
 I jumped as the lights flickered back on.
 Emma was in the bed, her restraints still taut against her wrists.
 Hidden Gems.
 That’s where I had to go.

 —